What Causes Hip Subluxation and How Do You Treat It?

 Is There a Hip Subluxation Test?

-While there are no specific tests to find hip subluxation in adults, there are a few tests used on babies and young children to help determine whether they have subluxation or hip dysplasia (when the bones in the hip joint don't fit together correctly, per the Cleveland Clinic).
+While there are no specific tests to detect a hip subluxation in adults, there are a few tests used on babies and young children to help determine whether they have subluxation or hip dysplasia (when the bones in the hip joint don't fit together correctly, per the Cleveland Clinic).

-Through a series of bending and stretching the knees, a doctor can figure out if a child has hip dysplasia through abnormal movements or "clicking" sounds in the hips, per Nationwide Children's Hospital.
+Bending the knees and moving the hips per these maneuvers can help a doctor figure out if a child has hip dysplasia based on the movements or sounds in the hips, per Nationwide Children's Hospital.

 Hip Subluxation Treatment